 The Impact of Online Movie Rentals on Blockbuster

 As online movie rentals gained traction, Blockbuster’s customer base began to dwindle.
 Consumers were drawn to the convenience of streaming, as well as the absence of late fees that had long been a cornerstone of Blockbuster’s business model.
+As online customers became the primary focus for new competitors, Blockbuster was left behind in adapting to this shift.
 The decline in rental revenue, coupled with increasing overhead costs, pushed Blockbuster into a difficult financial situation.

 Blockbuster struggled to adapt its pricing structure to compete with the monthly subscription models offered by streaming services.
 The company attempted to introduce subscription-based plans, but these efforts were insufficient to reverse the tide or regain lost ground.